v-ko/pamet/README.md

 List of features
 ---------------------
--Real-time detection of file changes (if you're using some type of file synchronization) -Hyperlinks between note files
+--Real-time detection of file changes (if you're using some type of file synchronization) --Hyperlinks between note files
--Adding pictures
+--Adding pictures
--Displaying text files on the file system as notes -System call notes: executing a shell command by double clicking on the note and receiving the output as a new note below
+--Displaying text files on the file system as notes --System call notes: executing a shell command by double clicking on the note and receiving the output as a new note below